micro-garden/colorswitcher-plugin/help/colorswitcher.md

 # Color Switcher Plugin

-**Color Switcher** is a plugin for the micro editor that allows you to easily switch between color schemes using keyboard shortcuts or commands.
+**Color Switcher** is a plugin that allows you to easily switch between color schemes using keyboard shortcuts or commands.

 ## Features